moorepants/dissertation/davisbicycle.rst

-The source code for the software is available in a Github repository `<https://github.com/moorepants/BicycleDAQ>`_, including some tools for initial post processing of the collected data.
+The source code for the software is available in a Github repository `<https://github.com/moorepants/BicycleDAQ>`_, including some tools for initial post-processing of the collected data.

 Time Synchronization
 --------------------

-When we originally chose to use the VectorNav VN-100 and the NI USB-6218 with a netbook PC, we'd convinced ourselves that they would all work together seamlessly.
+When we originally chose to use the VectorNav VN-100 and the NI USB-6218 with a netbook PC, we had convinced ourselves that they would all work together seamlessly.
 The manufacturers of each device seemed to think so and their disconnected knowledge helped convince us too.
 This turned out to be very wrong.
 The main issue, which seems to rear its head often in data acquisition, is time synchronization of all the hardware involved.
-A PC running a vanilla operating system is not capable of detailed time management of processes.
+A PC running a typical operating system is not capable of detailed and strict time management of processes.
 This is certainly true of collecting serial data from two independent devices.
 My intention was to collect data from both the VN-100 and the USB-6218 simultaneously with the Matlab Serial I/O and Data acquisition toolboxes, hopefully triggering the initial collection of data from the two devices simultaneously or by reading the VN-100 serial data through the USB-6218.

 The simultaneous triggering was hampered primarily by the VN-100's asynchronous data transfer and no apparent ways to either start it with a trigger or by